Linux

 Check MySQL Version on Linux

 In this tutorial, we will show you how to check the MySQL version on Linux.
-For those of you who didn’t know, MySQL is the most widely used open-source relational database management system, powering countless websites and applications.
-When working with MySQL on Linux servers, it’s essential to know the version you’re running for compatibility, feature availability, and security purposes.
+For those of you who didn’t know, MySQL is a widely used open-source relational database management system.
+It powers a significant portion of the web, including many popular websites and applications.
+Knowing your MySQL version is crucial for several reasons, including compatibility with other software, applying security updates, and taking advantage of new features.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
 I will show you the step-by-step checking of the MySQL/MariaDB version on Linux.